-It is anticipated that CTVs will primarily operate from Fraserburgh, however they may also use Buckie Harbour, Nigg Energy Park, Peterhead and Invergordon.
+It is anticipated that CTVs will primarily operate from Fraserburgh, however they may also use Buckie Harbour, Nigg Energy Park, Wick, Peterhead and Invergordon.
 It is anticipated that CTVs will use Fraserburgh Harbour, Peterhead or Buckie Harbour during the array cable and export cable installation works.
-For the Jacket installation, the crew changes of the Orion will occur at Nigg during vessel port calls.
+For the Jacket installation, the crew changes of the installation vessel(s) will occur either at Nigg during vessel port calls or by means of helicopter.

-During the OSP installation and WTG installation, SOVs will use Nigg Energy Park, the Port of Invergordon and Buckie Harbour, and may use Fraserburgh Harbour.
+During the OSP installation and WTG installation, SOVs may use Nigg Energy Park, the Port of Invergordon and Buckie Harbour and Fraserburgh Harbour.
 Airports including Wick, Aberdeen, Inverness, Edinburgh and Glasgow may be used for helicopter crew transfers.
 SOVs may also be utilised for OSP M&E completion and commissioning works.

-Buckie Harbour and Invergordon will be used by CTVs during the offshore export cable works.
+Buckie Harbour will be used by CTVs during the offshore export cable works.